whitneyburton/portfolios/students/1608-back/alene-schlereth/alene_schlereth_mod_2.md

 3: The application has been styled, but the user may need to use the nav-bar to enter a URL or back button to get to access some functionality.
 3: Project has a running test suite that tests and multiple levels but fails to cover some features

+I really appreciated this project for building my confidence.
+Having a starter repo to build off of created some support to look back upon and rely on.
+It also asked us to create a large amount of functionality on our own.

 ### Rails Mini Project

 * [GitHub URL](https://github.com/AliSchlereth/idea_box)